 D. Using the entity's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, and (b) approved by the required number of authorized signers per the entity's policy.
-Note: If no electronic payments were made from the main operating account during the month selected, the practitioner should select an alternative month and/or account for testing that does include electronic disbursements.
+Note: If no electronic payments were made from the main operating account during the month selected the practitioner should select an alternative month and/or account for testing that does include electronic disbursements.

-One of the disbursements did not have evidence/documentation that it was approved by only those persons authorized to disburse funds per the entity's policy or approved by the required number of authorized signers per the entity's policy.
+One of the disbursements did not have evidence/documentation that it was approved by only those persons authorized to disburse funds per the entity's policy and did not have evidence or documentation that it was approved by the required number of authorized signers per the entity's policy.